-Cody Bannon is an associate whose practice focuses on representations of public housing authorities and non-profit and for profit developers engaged in affordable housing development.
-He brings a wealth of experience in both the public and private sector to his clients, having recently served as a Presidential Management Fellow at HUD and previously having worked in the real estate development industry in Arizona.
+Cody Bannon is an associate whose practice focuses on representations of public housing authorities and non-profit and for-profit developers engaged in complex affordable housing development transactions.
+He brings a wealth of experience in both the public and private sector to his clients, having served as a Presidential Management Fellow at HUD and previously worked in the real estate development and brokerage industry in Arizona.

 Selected Recent Transactions

 - Closed on the conversion of more than 7,000 units of public housing to Section 8 assistance under the HUD Rental Assistance Demonstration (RAD) program.

 - Closed three phases of RAD conversions, including 556 units, for an Ohio housing authority undertaking self-development and utilizing complex financing, including: public housing capital funds, tax-exempt bonds, low income housing tax credits, Ohio Housing Finance Agency Housing Development Assistance Program (HDAP) funds, multiple equity bridge loans, National Housing Trust Funds, FHA financing and Capital Magnet Funds.